GreenGoblin456/DoCards/README.md

 # DoCards
 easy program that showes you your To Do List in Terminal

-to access it from any terminal make yourself
+to access it from any terminal make yourself file named .DoCards.sh

-.DoCards.sh
+write this into it:

 #!/bin/bash